ProgPrak21/DARA-Assistant/report.md

 Generally our extension should enable the following flow: A Person interested in requesting their data visits a company's website, they click on the assistant icon and get offered the available options for this company — if an automated request is available, a request button is displayed.
 After clicking the button the extension takes over, opens the corresponding data request page and injects the necessary clicks to send of the data request.

 The extension also offers an overview of all supported companies.
 If automated actions are available, corresponding buttons are displayed on the company's entry.
-If clicked the data request page in question is opened in a new tab.
+When clicked, the data request page in question is opened in a new tab.

 <img align="center" src="img/overview.png">